Air Fryer Donut Holes

 • 2 cups all-purpose flour

-• 1-½ tablespoons baking powder *see notes for yeast substitute
+• 1-½ tablespoons baking powder, *see notes for yeast substitute

 • 1 teaspoon salt